ST. PAUL, Minn. (AP) - The Minnesota Wild have decided they need a younger team and they've hired 37-year-old Mike Yeo to lead the overhaul.

 Yeo never played in the NHL.
-But he said he has wanted to be - and was confident he would be - an NHL coach since he was a teenager playing junior hockey in Canada, jotting down drills the coaches would use and taking note of motivational tactics and the importance of developing respect through strong communication.
+But he said he has wanted to be an NHL coach since he was a teenager playing junior hockey in Canada, jotting down drills the coaches would use and taking note of motivational tactics and the importance of developing respect through strong communication.

-"More than anything you start to form ideas and beliefs and philosophies," Yeo said, adding: "I always felt that I was going to be a coach.
+"More than anything you start to form ideas and beliefs and philosophies," Yeo said.
+"I always felt that I was going to be a coach.
 I knew that was a passion that I had inside of me."

-Wearing wire-rimmed glasses with his head shaved to stubble, Yeo (pronounced Yo) spoke with an edge and a mettle about his ability to tackle the job.
+Wearing wire-rimmed glasses and his head shaved to stubble, Yeo (pronounced Yo) spoke confidently about his ability to tackle the job.

 "The experience I was able to get by jumping in head first and forcing myself into these situations, I knew that I was ready," Yeo said.

-Fletcher spent more than two months searching for a replacement after firing Todd Richards.
-Richards also was a first-time NHL coach - he had been an assistant in the league for only one year prior - who was picked over several more seasoned candidates.
+Fletcher spent more than two months searching for Richards' replacement.
+Richards was also a first-time NHL coach - he had been an assistant in the league for only one year prior - and he was picked over several more seasoned candidates.